Turkish PM, cleric in war of words over graft scandal

-Turkey has been increasingly polarised since the arrest on graft charges last week of the head of state-run lender Halkbank and the sons of two government ministers.
+Turkey has been increasingly polarized since the arrest on graft charges last week of the head of state-run lender Halkbank and the sons of two government ministers.

 Erdogan answered the arrests by sacking or reassigning the Istanbul police chief and some 70 other police officers.